6 Tips to Reduce Laser Powder Bed Fusion Costs

 3. Fillet Corners

 It’s usually good practice to fillet (round) all sharp edges in your design.
 One reason is that corners are where stress concentrations occur.
 Another reason is to reduce costs.
-Filleting outside edges results in slightly less metal powder.
-Filleting isn’t a massive cost reduction, but savings can add up over time.
+Filleting outside edges results in slightly less metal powder and fewer metal particles used in the process.
+Filleting isn’t a massive cost reduction, but savings can increase over time.
 Plus, eliminating stress concentrations reduces the chance of part failure, which prevents unexpected cost overruns.

 Earlier in this guide, we mentioned how volume is one of the key drivers of price.
+Direct metal laser sintering (DMLS) uses specific metal powders to produce high-quality prints, particularly in medical applications.
 That’s true, but the metal powder type also affects the price.
 Depending on the project, certain metals will need to be used due to the various mechanical properties offered by each kind.
 Furthermore, powder variants combine metal types or provide different levels of purity.

 Choosing the most affordable metal type with all the necessary mechanical properties helps reduce costs.
 Global metal prices fluctuate due to economic conditions, but here’s how the main metal types stack up in comparative prices.